kkrruumm/void-install-script/README.md

 Done.
 ```

-# efistub notes
+# efistub and UKI notes

+UKI setup *will* provide full-disk-encryption as both / and /boot will be encrypted with luks2.

 efistub setup will *not* provide full-disk-encryption as /boot will not be encrypted.
 However, root will be encrypted using luks2 instead of luks1, since grub is no longer a constraint here.

 Do keep in mind potential security issues regarding weaker key derivation functions, such as pbkdf2 which is used with luks1 here, rather than argon2id with luks2.

-efistub *can* be a bit touchy on some (non entirely UEFI standards compliant) motherboards, though this doesn't seem to be much of a problem as long as we "trick" boards into not deleting the boot entry.
+efistub and UKIs *can* both be a bit touchy on some (non entirely UEFI standards compliant) motherboards, though this doesn't seem to be much of a problem as long as we "trick" boards into not deleting the boot entry.

 # Modules notes